Dreams & Dream Resources

 EXAMPLE: I was with a female friend who is a lesbian.
 Two dogs attacked us.
 My friend ran away but I couldn't.
 Cornelius.

 On exploring her dream Cornelius discovered feelings about her own womanhood and relationship with males.
 She realized the dogs represented her relationship with male sexuality, and that her friend was afraid of males.

 EXAMPLE: I was aware of the danger of two, or maybe one young child.
 They had been allowed to carry a small animal which acted as a scent lead for large tracker dogs which were hunting and would attack and kill whatever they were tracking.
-I found one of the boys trying to hide under a pot or a basin in the spare ground behind the house I lived in London.
+I found one of the boys trying to hide under a pot or a basin in the spare ground behind the house I lived in.
 I pulled him out from his attempts to hide.
 He had no idea of his danger.
 Two of the dogs - perfectly harmless and friendly when not hunting, were coming close to me and trying to lick me.
 They had huge mouths.
 I got very angry with one man, a farmer type, who I thought had been careless in the way he was urging the dogs to hunt.
-I swore at him in public, calling him something like a 'fucking idiot'.
+I swore at him in public, calling him something like a dumb idiot'.
 There was a large public gathering and I wondered what the public would think of me swearing.
 D.G.